 Sipping beer with a rich, fruity, spicy aroma and flavour.
-More than 100 bottles in stock !

 The abbots owe their roots to the Norbertine fathers, followers of the rule of St. Augustin.
 This Premonstratensian Order was sent to a magical site nestled in the Leffe valley between two rivers - the Leffe and the Meuse.
 Two churches had been built there in 1060.
 In 1152 Count Henri the Blind of Namur donated both the churches and the land to the nearby Floreffe Abbey, which became the Abbey Notre-Dame de Leffe in1200.The Norbertine fathers were excited to discover on the site a mineral spring, limpid and pure.
 In 1240, this water became the basis for Leffe when the brewing of the beer in its earliest form sprang to life.
 The Abbey purchased and received additional lands, including a hop field, and acquired a mill and baker.